Landlord Software UK: The Complete Guide for 2026

 You stay in control Yes Yes No Yes

 For a detailed breakdown of the software vs spreadsheet decision, read our guide to spreadsheets vs landlord software.
-If you are evaluating specific alternatives, see our comparisons of LandlordOS vs Hammock and LandlordOS vs Landlord Studio.
+If you are evaluating specific alternatives, see our comparisons of LandlordOS vs Hammock and LandlordOS vs Landlord Studio, plus our roundup of Landlord Studio alternatives and the full best landlord software UK comparison.

 Free vs paid landlord software

-The good news: you do not have to pay anything to get started.
-But understanding what free plans include helps you decide when (or if) an upgrade makes sense.
+You do not have to pay anything to get started, but free plans across the market vary enormously in what they actually include.
 For a deeper dive, see our guide to free vs paid landlord software.

 The cost perspective